jechol/rail/README.md

 {:ok, 3}
 ```

-Because of the either monad, when the `<-` operator meets the error tuple,
+Because of the either monad, when the `<-` operator meets an error tuple,
-the reather will return immediately.
+the reather will return it immediately.

 ```elixir
 defmodule Target do